myflyingbox/woocommerce-plugin/README.txt

 5. php composer.phar install
 6. Open WordPress admin panel, and activate the module

+== Translations ==

+Wordpress uses gettext to manage translations.
+The easiest way to update plugin translations is to use a tool like POEdit.

 == Changelog ==

 Please see release history on Github (https://github.com/myflyingbox/woocommerce-plugin/releases)